Jackie Lajeunesse Scholarship

 The University Challenge Cup (UCC) is held annually during the first weekend in January.
 Visit www.canadianuniversityringette.ca for the latest UCC information

-Have You Considered Inquiring At The University You Are Attending?
+No Team At The University You Are Attending?

 1 – The Director of Recreation or it may be under Campus Recreation or the Director of Sports Clubs.
 The Athlete Director is not the person to call as they only deal with varsity university sports and Ringette is not a varsity as yet.
 We need more universities to be involved.